 We compare our observations to a simple, semi-analytical energy balance model, \texttt{Bell\_EBM}, which accounts for the effects of H$_2$ dissociation \citep{Bell2018}.
 This process effectively increases the nightside temperature, thereby reducing the day–night temperature contrast.
-The model assumes there is a single, fully mixed atmospheric layer which absorbs all of the incident radiation and which flows zonally at a constant velocity.
+The model assumes there is a single, fully mixed atmospheric layer that absorbs all of the incident radiation and that flows zonally at a constant velocity.
 This toy model has been previously used to fit phase curve observations \citep[e.g.,][]{Dang2022, Davenport2025}.
-Comparing to the effective temperature, the EBM should always be fit to the bolometric light curve.
+Comparing to the effective temperature, the EBM should always be fit to the bolometric light-curve.

 We construct a precomputed grid of energy balance models tailored to the planet.
-The model includes the option to invert a bolometric light curve into effective temperatures, allowing us to directly compare our observed effective temperatures to the predictions of \texttt{Bell\_EBM}.Our grid is generated by fixing the system parameters to the values from \cite{Sing2024-NIRSpec} with the exception of the orbital period and inclination which we take from our Order 1 white light curve fit.
+The model includes the option to invert a bolometric light-curve into effective temperatures, allowing us to directly compare our observed effective temperatures to the predictions of \texttt{Bell\_EBM}.
+Our grid is generated by fixing the system parameters to the values from \cite{Sing2024-NIRSpec} with the exception of the orbital period and inclination that we take from our Order 1 white light-curve fit.

 For each grid point, we vary three key model parameters: wind speed (v$_{\rm wind}$, in km/s), mixed layer depth ($P_0$, in bar), and Bond albedo ($A_\mathrm{B}$).
 The zonal wind speed, v$_{\rm wind}$, is assumed to be constant everywhere on the planet.
 The mixed layer pressure corresponds to the bottom of the mixed layer, the portion of the atmosphere that responds to the time-varying stellar flux experienced by a parcel of gas.
 We first ran a broad grid search before narrowing on the more likely values and creating a finer grid.
 The final grid consists of 11 albedo values, $ A_\mathrm{B}\in [0,0.35]$; 50 wind speeds v$_{\rm wind} \in [0,2]$\,km/s; and 100 mixed layer depths $P_0 \in [0.01,4.5]$\,bar for a total of 55,000 models.
 For each model, we compute the $\chi^2$ with respect to the observed phase variations.